Life on Earth depends on plants

 These plants are displayed at Lotusland in an effort to foster increased knowledge and appreciation of the importance of plants and the need for their conservation.

-- For example, many species of cycads are known to be critically endangered by encroaching human development as well as the activities of unscrupulous collectors.
+Cycads are a class of ancient cone-bearing plants and all are restricted from international trade.
+Many are known to be critically endangered by encroaching human development as well as the activities of unscrupulous collectors.

-- The Chilean wine palm, one of the world’s longest-lived palms is also losing ground in its native habitat.
+The Chilean wine palm (Jubaea chilensis), one of the world’s longest-lived palms and the record holder for largest diameter in the palm family, is also losing ground in its native habitat.

 CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) is an international agreement between governments.
 Its aim is to ensure that international trade in specimens of wild animals and plants does not threaten their survival.